PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 considering your report.
 Alternatively, if for any reason you feel uncomfortable making a report to the committee, then you can also contact:

-- Chair of the SciPy Steering Committee: Ralf Gommers, or
+- Chair of the PyWavelets Steering Committee: Gregory Lee
-- Senior `NumFOCUS staff <https://numfocus.org/code-of-conduct#persons-responsible>`__: conduct@numfocus.org

 Incident reporting resolution & Code of Conduct enforcement